mbarnathan/SmartWink/README.md

 That's half of the installation.
 The other half is extracting the necessary files onto your Wink Hub.

-The tarball to extract to the Wink Hub is currently lives on Dropbox: https://www.dropbox.com/s/wx3tvcikfxtn5nr/smartwink.tar.gz?dl=0
+The tarball to extract to the Wink Hub currently lives on Dropbox: https://www.dropbox.com/s/wx3tvcikfxtn5nr/smartwink.tar.gz?dl=0

 You should be able to install it by SSHing into the Wink Hub and issuing "cd /; curl https://www.dropbox.com/s/wx3tvcikfxtn5nr/smartwink.tar.gz?dl=0; gunzip smartwink.tar.gz; tar xvf smartwink.tar.gz".
 Note that this will overwrite some files on the hub, so a backup may be a good idea.